lakejs/lake-docs/reference/command.md

 # {{ $frontmatter.title }}

-The `Command` interface is used to manage a collection of commands.
+The `Command` interface manages a collection of commands.

 :::warning Note
 The constructor is not directly accessible.
 Instead, you can access its methods via the [editor.command](/reference/editor.md#command) object.